Eywek/blog/_posts/2022-09-25-build-workflow-validation-system.md

 The main idea was to be able to define our nodes with Typescript, since Typescript doesn't help us to perform validation at runtime we've searched a runtime type system based on Typescript.
 And we've found [io-ts](https://github.com/gcanti/io-ts) which is quite used and was fulfilling our requirements (now there is also [zod](https://github.com/colinhacks/zod) which wasn't ready/known when we first started the project in early 2020).

-With io-ts we could easily define our node configurations and output and easily perform runtime validation on it.
+With io-ts we could easily define each node configuration that could be used to perform runtime validation.

 ```ts
 import * as t from 'io-ts'